lcrespom/jsonfmt/README.md

 should be used to access the file system, for example:
 	`jsonfmt < readable.json > packed.json`

-By default, `jsonfmt` packs a readable JSON file into a sinle-line version of it.
+By default, `jsonfmt` packs a readable JSON file into a single-line version of it.
 Size saving is around 40-50%.

 The following parameters can be used: